 I am a clinically trained psychotherapist in Decatur, Georgia.
 I am licensed in Georgia as a Licensed Professional Counselor (LPC) and nationally certified as a National Certified Counselor (NCC), Master Addiction Counselor (MAC), and Certified Clinical Trauma Professional (CCTP).
 My clinical education began at Emory University where I received a Bachelor’s degree in Psychology with minors in Sociology and Violence Studies.
-I then obtained a Master’s degree in Professional Counseling from Georgia State University.
-I also have a Master’s degree in Justice, Law, and Society from American University.
+I have a Master’s degree in Professional Counseling from Georgia State University and a Master’s degree in Justice, Law, and Society from American University.

 I have the knowledge and skills to empower individuals to engage more fully and positively with themselves and those around them.

 Built through my education and experience working within the helping professions, I have the knowledge and skills to empower individuals to engage more fully and positively with themselves and those around them.
 I have a strong passion for social justice and value the individuality of each of my clients.
 I recognize that each person’s gender, gender identity, race, sexual orientation, spirituality, and upbringing contribute to his or her life experience, and these factors will be explored during our work together.
 My theoretical approach is largely grounded in Cognitive-Behavioral Therapy (CBT) and Solution-Focused Brief Therapy (SFBT), and I frequently utilize Motivational Interviewing (MI) techniques.